Quantum Calculi: differential forms and vector fields in noncommutative geometry

 We recall some definitions and properties announced in \cite{AB96,AB97}.
 We were focused on the algebraic construction of noncommutative analogue of vector fields originally called Cartan pairs.
 For this purpose, let us consider the vector space $\nd(R)$ as a bimodule with the following structure $(r.A.r')(s)\doteq rA(s)r'$ \footnote{Some other possibilities will be discussed in the next section.}.
 It contains a subbimodule $\nd_0(R)\doteq \{A\in \nd(R)| A(1)=0\}$. \begin{definition} A \textit{right Cartan pair} over $R$ is a pair $(\X, \rtt)$ where: (1) $\X$ is an $R$--bimodule, (2) $\rtt:\X\ni X \longrightarrow X^\rtt \in \nd (R)$ left module map, called an action

 (3) satisfying the following relations

-(4) The map $\rtt$ is injective, i.e. $\ker\rtt=0$. \end{definition} \begin{remark} In \cite{AB96} the important condition (4) was optional and, unfortunately, not assumed in \cite{AB97}.
-One can notice that, in fact, $X^\rtt\in \nd_0(R)$, since $X^\rtt(1^2)=2X^\rtt(1)$ implies $X^\rtt(1)=0$.
+(4) The map $\rtt$ is injective i.e., $\ker\rtt=0$. \end{definition} \begin{remark} In \cite{AB96} the important condition (4) (cf. \cite{Llena03}) was optional and, unfortunately, not assumed in \cite{AB97}.
+One can observe that, in fact, $X^\rtt\in \nd_0(R)$, since $X^\rtt(1^2)=2X^\rtt(1)$ implies $X^\rtt(1)=0$.
 Thus to each right Cartan pair one can associate the short exact sequence of left modules